The Definitive Guide on How to Get Out of a DUI

 Even when a DUI BAC test is executed flawlessly, experts agree that chemical testing has an error rate of between .005 to .02%.

 This allows our Santa Monica DUI attorney to fight even “flawless test results” between .08 and .10% because a .02% margin of error could lower the BAC to below the legal .08 alcohol limit.

-2. No Probable Cause for the DUI Stop
+3. No probable cause for the DUI stop

 Police DUI stops must be supported by reasonable suspicion or probable cause.
-This is because traffic stops are temporary detention by Police and considered a "seizure" under the 4th Amendment.
+Traffic stops are temporary detention by Police and considered a "seizure" under the 4th Amendment.

 For DWI stops, the most common reasons Police provide are drivers exhibiting NHTSA driving impairment patterns, speeding or running stop lights.

 This is important:

 If the officer does not have a reasonable suspicion or probable cause for the stop, your Newport Beach DUI lawyer can file a motion to suppress evidence to exclude any evidence obtained by illegal search.
 This suppression motion or "1538.5 motion" can exclude the DUI BAC tests from admissible evidence.

 Suppressing key evidence can significantly increase the chances of getting a DUI dismissed since 23152 VC has requirements police must prove with valid, admissible evidence.